Urigo/tortilla/README.md

 $ npm run step -- push --message="step message"

-Push a new step to the top of the stack with the provided message.
+Push a new step to the top of the stack with the provided message (Will open an editor if no message is provided).
 If you would like to add a new step in the middle of the stack, first use the [step editing](#edit-step) helper, and then push a new step to the top of the stack.

 #### Pop Step